Story

 title page of a book with black text and illustrations

-One year later, his first opera Ernestine premiered at the Comédie Italien.
-However, critical reception is not kind, and it closed after the premiere.
+One year later, his first opera Ernestine premiered at the Comédie Italienne.
+However, critical reception was not kind, and it closed after the premiere.

 Following this, Marie-Antoinette preferred to experience music in less public settings.
 In her salon in Versailles, she limited the audience to her intimate circle and a few musicians.
-The Chevalier de Saint-Georges was invited to play music with the Queen, with he most likely paying the violin while she played the forte-piano.
+The Chevalier de Saint-Georges was invited to play music with the queen, with he most likely playing the violin while she played the forte-piano.

 Legacy

-Today, Joseph Bologne, the Chevalier de Saint-Georges, is best remembered as one of the earliest classical composer of mixed race and African ancestry, as well as a ground-breaking military leader.
+Today, Joseph Bologne, the Chevalier de Saint-Georges, is best remembered as one of the earliest classical composer of mixed race Black ancestry, as well as a ground-breaking military leader.